Skip to main content

 What Are Social Signals?

-For B2B sales and marketing teams, social signals answer a simple but powerful question: which companies are gaining attention right now?
+For B2B sales and marketing teams, social signals answer a specific question: which companies are gaining attention right now?
 When a company’s LinkedIn page suddenly attracts 40% more followers in a month, when an industry influencer comments on their latest post, or when their CEO is mentioned across multiple threads, something is happening.
-That “something” is often a buying opportunity.
+That something is often a buying opportunity.

-This guide assumes you have already set up authentication with the Rodz API.
-If that is not the case, start with Getting Started: Authentication and Your First Request before continuing here.
+This guide assumes you’ve already set up authentication with the Rodz API.
+If not, start with Getting Started: Authentication and Your First Request before continuing here.

 Prerequisites